Sishir-Stha/FareUpdaterApi/README.md

 - Final work done and pushed in the server as service
 - Project closed but given to QA for review
+-
+## 12/10/2025

+- Chnages made according to QA
+- Added the status in the update query and updated authentication to only allow the user of Revenue department to access

 📄 License